pre-srfi/dictionaries/spec.md

  *  Invoking `(`*update new-key new-value obj*`)` returns a dictionary that contains all the associations of *dictionary*, except for the association whose key is the same as *key*, which is replaced or hidden by a new association that maps *new-key* to *new-value*.
+    It is an error if *key* and *new-key* are not the same in the sense of the dictionary's equality predicate.

  *  Invoking `(`*remove obj*`)` returns a dictionary that contains all the associations of *dictionary*,